A review of Cosumnes River College's grading policies and academic regulations:

 Pass/No Pass Grading

-You may choose one course each semester from courses which allow Pass/no Pass (P/NP) grading.
+You may choose one course each semester from courses that allow Pass/no Pass (P/NP) grading.
 A petition must be filed with the admissions office before the deadline published in the Class Schedule.
-A grade earned with an "A", "B" or "C" grade will be recorded as P with units earned.
-A "D" or "F" grade will be recorded as NP with no units earned.
+A grade earned with an "A", "B" or "C" grade will be recorded as P with Grade Points Per Unit.
+A "D" or "F" grade will be recorded as NP with no Grade Points Per Unit.
 Units attempted for P/NP grades are not computed in the grade point average but are used for determining progress probation and dismissal.
 Once you have filed for P/NP grading in a course, it cannot be changed to a letter grade.
 No more than 15 units of Pass/No Pass may be applied toward an AA or AS degree.

 An instructor may assign an incomplete grade, "I", when the instructor believes the student cannot complete the requirements of the class before the end of the semester due to unforeseeable emergency and justified reasons.
 To receive credit for the class, the student must finish the incomplete work within one year after the end of the semester.
 After the work is completed and evaluated, or when the time has expired, a final grade will be assigned.
 A student receiving an incomplete may not reenroll in the class.